 - Tracks your sleep automatically—so you don't have to turn it off

-- Tracks both users' awake, light, deep, and REM sleep stages
+- Tracks both users' sleep duration and awake, light, deep, and REM sleep stages

 - Requires WiFi